unccd/Prais4-reporting-manual/SO1.md

 #### Step 3: Map land cover changes for SOC change estimation

-This step is required if a modified tier 1 or a tier 2 approach is adopted.
+This step is required if the UNCCD default data are not used (i.e.,if a modified tier 1 or a tier 2 approach is adopted).
 Changes in SOC stocks over time are modeled using land cover conversion coefficients as proxies for land use, meaning that accurate identification of land cover transitions is essential for reliable results.

 For the default dataset used in SOC stock change estimation, seven land cover classes, adapted from the IPCC land use categories, are used.